 In other tutorials, we talk about the importance of getting your WordPress site expertly configured.
 This is important if you plan to build a successful digital presence, as we will show you not just how to create a professional looking website, but also how to set up your WordPress website or blog to help you get better search engine results, generate more traffic, convert more visitors into leads and sales, and so much more!

 Before you start, we recommend going through these training modules:

 In addition to our written tutorials, we also recommend watching the video tutorials listed in our WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.

 If you have followed our WordPress Installation Tutorials, the next step is to set up and configure your site to turn your default WordPress installation into a professional looking website or blog that will create a great first impression with visitors and help you grow your business online faster.

-How To Clean Up WordPress After Installation
+Cleaning Up WordPress Post Installation

-Once your new WordPress installation is complete, log into your WordPress administration area …
+After your new WordPress installation is complete, log into your WordPress administration area …

 (Log into WordPress)

 The first step of the post installation clean up is to read and dismiss any messages and notices that are cluttering your WordPress dashboard.